The outcome of a dog bite case in Hawaii caught my interest, given that I am a practicing dog bite expert witness for attorneys in Hawaii.

 Below, I share the details of this case with my readers.
 The case was one of negligence.
 That is, one of the main issues before the jury was one of negligence; that is, the improper handling by the owner of a Rottweiler.

 Of interest to me as dog expert was that punitive damages in this case were raised.
 The plaintiff alleged that the defendant acted with despicable disregard for public safety.
 This claim was ultimately supported by the jury.
-This resulted in an award of $500,000 for the plaintiff.
-Dog expert witness testimony is provided by Richard Polsky Ph.D. for attorneys in Hawaii involved in dog bite litigation.
-Dr. Polsky has consulted with and has been retained as an expert by personal … Continue reading
+This resulted in an award of $500,000 for the plaintiff. ((Dog expert witness testimony is provided by Richard Polsky Ph.D. for attorneys in Hawaii involved in dog bite litigation.
+Dr. Polsky has consulted with and has been retained as an expert by personal injury attorneys in Hawaii attorneys on multiple occasions.
+Animal behavior issues which Dr. Polsky can opine about include those dealing with provocation, negligence, standard of care and if the subject dog possess dangerous propensities.))

 This incident happened in Kahala, Hawaii.
 In 2005 the defendant was walking her 100 lb.
 Rottweiler, along with several other dogs, off-leash on Kahala Beach.
 At some point, the defendant lost control of her Rottweiler and Rottweiler attacked a toddler.
 He knocked the toddler to the ground and then grab the toddler in his mouth.
 Fortunately, a former University of Hawaii football player was nearby, came to the rescue, and forced the Rottweiler to release the boy by punching the dog in the head.